alishaminj12/Minj_Alisha/docs/Proposal_Digital Evolution.md

 1. **Digital Evolution:** How has the landscape of internet penetration in Great Britain transformed from 2015 to 2020, and what implications does this trajectory hold for the future?
 2. **E-commerce Exploration:** As e-commerce platforms burgeon, what patterns of behavior can we discern amongst users?
 How have shopping habits evolved with increasing digitization, and what does this reveal about modern consumer preferences?
-    - *E-commerce and Online Behavioral Analysis:* Beyond shopping, what online patterns emerge as users engage with the vast digital realm?
-This encompasses e-commerce trends, financial activities, and more.
+    - *E-commerce and Online Behavioral Analysis:* How has online shopping behavior transitioned between 2008 to 2020 across various demographics in Great Britain?
+Between 2018 and 2020, which products or services have been most preferred in online purchases, and how do these choices differ among age groups, genders, and other demographics?
 3. **Digital Trust and Security Landscape:** In a world that's increasingly online, how do perceptions of privacy, data protection, and online security manifest amongst the populace?
 Are there discernible shifts in trust, and if so, what factors might be influencing them?

 ## Data